6 Tips To Stay Motivated During A-Level Revision

 2. Incentivise yourself

-Don’t set yourself up for failure, we are all for ambition but make your goals realistic.
-Setting achievable goals that still require hard work will make you feel you are progressing rather than always playing catch-up.
+Don’t set yourself up for failure – we’re all for ambition but make your goals realistic.
+Setting achievable goals that still require hard work will make you feel that you’re progressing rather than always playing catch-up.
 Having a more positive and reasonable approach will make revision so much easier.

 A problem shared is a problem halved.
 If you’ve got a friend sitting the same exam as you, then why not get together for some revision practise?